 Will taking hydromorphone make it harder for me to get pregnant?

-Hydromorphone has not been studied in women to see if using hydromorphone could make it harder to get pregnant.
+Hydromorphone has not been studied to see if it could make it harder for a woman to get pregnant.

 I just found out I am pregnant.
 Should I stop taking hydromorphone?

 No. If you are pregnant and using hydromorphone regularly you should not stop suddenly (also called “cold turkey”).
 Stopping an opioid medication suddenly could cause you to go into withdrawal.
 More research is needed to know how going through withdrawal might affect a pregnancy.
 Talk with your healthcare providers before making any changes to your medications.
 Any reduction in hydromorphone needs to be done slowly, and under the direction of your healthcare provider.

 Can taking hydromorphone during my pregnancy increase the chance of miscarriage?